mohitgithub2002/Tabs-Manager-Extension/data.md

 - All data is automatically persisted by Chrome's storage API
 - Data survives browser restarts
 - Data syncs across devices if using `chrome.storage.sync` (future feature)

+## API Endpoints Overview

+The extension interacts with a backend server at `http://localhost:3000/api` with the following endpoints:

+### Collections Endpoints